phpman > man > gitattributes(5)

 conflict-marker-size

-during a conflicted merge.
-Only setting to the value to a positive integer has any
+a conflicted merge.
+Only setting to the value to a positive integer has any meaningful

-leave much longer (instead of the usual 7-character-long) conflict markers when
+much longer (instead of the usual 7-character-long) conflict markers when merging the

 Documentation/git-merge.txt conflict-marker-size=32